therealnin3/Sorting-Visualizer/README.md

 ## Additional

-- This project is hosted on [GitHub Pages](https://therealnin3.github.io/Sorting-Visualizer/).
+- This project is hosted using GitHub Pages and can be visited [here](https://therealnin3.github.io/Sorting-Visualizer/).
 - UI inspiration from [Hugo's sinewaver](https://www.sinwaver.com/).